enspiral/handbook/agreements/nodes.md

 An Enspiral node is a formal subgroup of Enspiral that has the power to manage their agreements, processes and finances independently.

-The board is responsible for creating and maintaining the Node Requirements (below) which are required to outline the requirements for starting, running and closing a node.
+The Foundation Board is responsible for creating and maintaining the Node Requirements (below) which are required to outline the requirements for starting, running and closing a node.

-The board has the power to approve requests for new Nodes and dissolve inactive / rogue Nodes.
+The Foundation Board has the power to approve requests for new Nodes and dissolve inactive / rogue Nodes.

 ## Node Hosts

-Each node is expected to have at least two node hosts who are responsible for communicating with the board and the wider network.
+Each node is expected to have at least two node hosts who are responsible for communicating with the Foundation Board and the wider network.

 ## Joining / leaving process